compsocialscience/summer-institute/2020/materials/day1-intro-ethics/activity/lesson_plan_ethics_instructor.md

 We have not had a virtual SICSS before, so we are not sure what is the ideal group size.
 We would recommend trying this with groups of between 3 and 5 people.

-### Rough schedule

-These times assume that you have 1 hour 45 minutes.
-If you have less or more time, you can just inflate or deflate times as needed.

-- 15 minutes: Form groups and introduce activity

-- 60 minutes: Read and discuss case study in small groups

-- 30 minutes: Guided discussion of case study by all participants lead by local organizer (try to discover and highlight the similarities and differences between groups)

 ### Notes

 - There is another case study that you could use [Alternative case study (Field experiments on voting)](https://github.com/compsocialscience/summer-institute/blob/master/2020/materials/day1-intro-ethics/activity/ethics_case_study.pdf).
 If you use this case study, you should also read the original [Gerber et al. article](https://isps.yale.edu/sites/default/files/publication/2012/12/ISPS08-001.pdf).

 - Try to encourage participants to use the topics covered in SICSS (e.g., respect for persons, beneficence, justice, respect for law and public interest) in their discussion.

-### Acknowledgments

-This activity was designed with input from participants and TAs from SICSS 2017-2019, especially Yo-Yo Chen, Janet Xu, and Simone Zhang.